jjoechu-bit/keeper-draft-room/README.md

 ## Privacy and security

 OAuth credentials and authorization tokens are stored outside the source repository.
 No Yahoo password is collected or stored.
-League data remains private and is used only for the authenticated user's personal analysis.
+League data remains private and is used only for the authenticated user's personal analysis of the two leagues.

 ## Project status

-The local Streamlit prototype is functional using manually entered draft data.
-Yahoo Fantasy Sports API integration is the next planned feature and will replace manual roster and player-availability updates with authorized, read-only data retrieval.
+The local Streamlit prototype is functional and has separate profiles for the keeper and redraft leagues.
+Yahoo Fantasy Sports API integration is the next planned feature and will replace manual roster and player-availability updates with authorized, read-only data retrieval for both profiles.

 ## Technology